Dennis the Menace and Gnasher: Nigel Parkinson and Nigel Auchterlounie (2012–present)

-In 2021, The Beano celebrated Dennis' 70th anniversary with a special anniversary issue guest-edited by Joe Sugg.
+In 2021, The Beano celebrated Dennis' 70th anniversary with a special issue guest-edited by Joe Sugg.

 Character traits

 Dennis is an uncontrollable schoolboy who takes pride in causing chaos and mayhem to those around him due to his intolerance for rules and order.
 Such traits have caused some artists and writers to consider him a villain, as, in such strips, Dennis would often prove himself to be selfish and greedy, tending to disregard his friends in favour of treasures.Dennis' 50th Birthday His misbehaviour stems from what The Beano explains as an attempt to add excitement to an otherwise dull day.
 Additionally, Dennis is often considered to be a loner, seeking no solace in anyone's company aside from his faithful pet dog Gnasher.
-Feature-length strips in The Beano reveal that Dennis actually has a rivalling nature with The Bash Street Kids, often brawling and attempting to outwit them.
-Most notably, he seems to have a particular dislike for Danny, the leader.
-He has, however, been shown to have a fairly stable friendship with Minnie the Minx and Roger the Dodger, enough so that the three have been seen to work together often.
+Feature-length strips in The Beano reveal that Dennis has a rivalry with The Bash Street Kids, often brawling and attempting to outwit them, with a particular dislike for Danny, the leader.

+Dennis has had a fairly stable friendship with Minnie the Minx and Roger the Dodger, enough so that the three have been seen to work together often.
 Dennis has also been shown to be very heroic, having saved his town on occasion from potential disaster.
 The Beano Annual 2001–2002, both exemplified this in their stories in which Dennis defeated a race of 'Beanobots'.
-Even though many strips depict Dennis as being fairly academically challenged, he is in fact extremely inventive and clever when it comes to mechanics.
-On occasion, it has been shown that Dennis can make from scratch his very own vehicles including a Menace Dune-Buggy, a working rocket, and other such things.
+He is fairly academically challenged and extremely clever in mechanical invention.
+On occasion, he makes from scratch his own vehicles, including a Menace Dune-Buggy and a working rocket.

-Talking of the character's longevity and changes over the years, Beano editor Michael Stirling stated: 'I'm sure he'll change again over the years, If kids are going around on hoverboards in 10 years’ time, Dennis will definitely have one.
-It's really up to kids, and I think it's always been that way, and that's why we’re able to appeal to kids today as well as to their parents.
+Talking of the character's longevity and changes over the years, Beano editor Michael Stirling stated: "I'm sure he'll change again over the years, If kids are going around on hoverboards in 10 years’ time, Dennis will definitely have one.
+It's really up to kids, and I think it's always been that way, and that's why we're able to appeal to kids today as well as to their parents.
 He's a great role model.
-That might sound counterintuitive because he's naughty, but his mischief nowadays is a lot more driven by positive things, and just making sure kids are really listened to.'
+That might sound counterintuitive because he's naughty, but his mischief nowadays is a lot more driven by positive things, and just making sure kids are really listened to."